PaolaArdon/pr2_kinetic_simulator/README.md

 # PR2 Simulator for Grasping

-This repository provides the guidelines to install the PR2 simulator, for reaching and grasping application purposes, in ROS kinetic and Ubuntu 16.04LTS environment.
+This repository provides the guidelines to install the PR2 simulator, for reaching and grasping purposes, in ROS kinetic and Ubuntu 16.04LTS environment.

 ### Pre-requisites